TheNilesh/huffman/README.md

 		add new node at beginning of linked list with frequency=1;
 ```
 0. Construct huffman tree from linked list
-   .Create new node q, join two least freq nodes to its left and right
+   0. Create new node q, join two least freq nodes to its left and right
-   .insert created node q into ascending list
+   0. Insert created node q into ascending list
-   . repeat i & ii till only one nodes remains, i.e, ROOT of h-tree
+   0. Repeat i & ii till only one nodes remains, i.e, ROOT of h-tree
-   .
-Traverse tree in preorder mark each node with its codeword. simultaneously Recreate linked list of leaf nodes.
+   0. Traverse tree in preorder mark each node with its codeword. simultaneously Recreate linked list of leaf nodes.

-[Pass2]
 0. Write Mapping Table(character to codeword) to output file.
 0. Read input file.
 0. Write codeword in place of each character in input file to output file